 level flight.

-The stall is always a function of the angle of attack and a straight wing will usually stall at around 16 17 degrees.
+The stall is always a function of the angle of attack and a straight wing will usually stall at an angle of around 16 17 degrees.
 Further increases in the angle of attack beyond the stalling angle will result in a further reduction of lift.

 Your instructor will have briefed you on looking out for other aircraft while flying around, this is especially important now that were going to stall!
 First well do the required pre stall checks and these are Height, you must be recovered from the stall by 2,000 feet, Airframe, make sure the aeroplane is correctly configured and that the manoeuvre is approved, it is!, Security, do up your straps, make sure there are no loose articles, Engine, ensure this is healthy!, Location, there are some places you shouldnt be doing this, and its good to have a field in mind if we lose the engine!, Lookout, make sure were not going to conflict with any other aircraft.
 We call these checks HASELL, its easier to remember them.